humaans/react-space-router/docs/content/_index.md

 - `mode` one of `history`, `hash`, `memory`, default is `history`
 - `qs` a custom query string parser, an object of shape `{ parse, stringify }
 - `useRoute` a custom hook for subscribing to current route state.
 If this is provided, the router will assume you're storing the latest router state passed to you via `onNavigated` callback and will allow subscribing to this state via this custom hook
 - `useNextRoute` a custom hook for subscribing to the next route state.
-If this is provided, the router will assume you're storing the next router state passed to you via `onNavigating` callback and will allow subscribing to this state via this custom hook, make sure to return `null` if the navigation completed, that is clear the next route in your store when `onNavigated` is called
+If this is provided, the router will assume you're storing the next router state passed to you via `onNavigating` or `onResolving` callback and will allow subscribing to this state via this custom hook, make sure to return `null` if the navigation completed, that is clear the next route in your store when `onNavigated` is called
-- `onNavigating(route)` called when navigation starts
+- `onNavigating(nextRoute)` called when navigation starts
+- `onResolving(nextRoute)` called when async route loading starts
 - `onNavigated(route)` called when navigation completed

 ### `<Routes />`